top of page

 Your entire second day is dedicated to Liseberg because this theme park is massive, incredibly fun, and trying to combine it with other activities means you will end up rushing both.
 If you want an unforgettable experience for your child then you can stay at the Grand Curiousa Hotel on site meaning early access to Liseberg and a magical design including a slide and merry-go-round in the hotel itself!

-Liseberg is one of the largest and most visited amusement parks in all of Scandinavia, and it has been a massive part of Gothenburg's identity since 1923.
-For families travelling with young children, the highlight is Kaninlandet, or Rabbit Land.
+Liseberg is one of the largest and most visited theme parks in all of Scandinavia, and it has been a massive part of Gothenburg's identity since 1923.

-This is a brilliant dedicated area for children under 110cm with rides perfectly scaled to small people, including a gentle roller coaster, a fun boat ride, and a circus tent featuring indoor play.
-The famous Liseberg rabbit characters appear constantly for hugs and photographs.
+This is a dedicated area for children under 110cm with rides including a gentle roller coaster, a fun boat ride, and a circus tent featuring indoor play.
+The famous Liseberg rabbits appear constantly for hugs and photographs.
 The rides in Kaninlandet work perfectly for children from around 18 months upwards.

 If you are visiting with a toddler who still uses a dummy, there is a cute Liseberg ceremony where the kids hand their dummy over to the Liseberg rabbit, who then pass them onto the baby rabbits.
 The children then receive an official diploma confirming they are now a big kid.
-It is totally voluntary and is a great way of encouraging them to give up their dummy if you are at that stage.
+It’s a great way of encouraging them to give up their dummy if you are at that stage.

 Lunch and Dinner Logistics

-Liseberg has multiple restaurants and cafes inside the park serving standard amusement park quality food like burgers and waffles.
-However, if you want something significantly better for an early dinner, head to the Gothia Towers entrance located directly adjacent to the park.
+Liseberg has multiple restaurants and cafes inside the park serving standard theme park food like burgers.
+But if you want something much better for an early dinner, head to the Gothia Towers entrance located directly adjacent to the park.

-Take the lift up to the Heaven 23 bar on the 23 floor.
-They serve what I am entirely willing to say is the absolute best räkmacka, or open prawn sandwich, in all of Gothenburg.
+Take the lift up to the Heaven 23 bar on the 23 floor and order the räkmacka (open prawn sandwich) is is famous as being the best in Gothenburg.
 It is an enormous, incredible sandwich served 200 metres above the city with spectacular panoramic views.
 It is the perfect place to decompress once you have finally persuaded your toddler to leave the theme park!

 Bonus Day: Escape to the Car Free Archipelago

-If you have an extra day in the city, or if you would simply rather explore stunning nature than tackle a busy theme park, you absolutely must head out to the Gothenburg archipelago.
+If you have an extra day in the city, or if you would simply rather explore the stunning nature Gothenburg has to offer than tackle a busy theme park, then head out to the Gothenburg archipelago.
 Just a short tram ride from the city centre takes you straight to Saltholmen, where passenger ferries regularly depart for the beautiful southern islands.

-These islands are completely car free, making them an absolute paradise for families with toddlers.
-You can spend the entire day safely exploring the smooth granite rocks, swimming in the surprisingly warm sheltered bays, and letting your children try traditional Swedish crab fishing right from the wooden jetties.
+These islands are completely car free and you can spend the entire day safely exploring the smooth granite rocks, swimming in the surprisingly warm sheltered bays, and letting your children try traditional Swedish crab fishing right from the wooden jetties.
 It is breathtakingly beautiful and offers a completely different, peaceful pace from the city centre.
+The archipelago is where I grew up so I feel a real sense of calm whenever I go back.

-To plan the perfect island escape, read our complete Gothenburg Archipelago with Kids: A Local Guide where I break down exactly which islands to visit and the ferry routes!
+To plan the perfect island escape, read our complete Gothenburg Archipelago with Kids: A Local Guide where I break down exactly which islands to visit!

 Where to Stay